MartijnvAdrichem/Minor.Nijn/README.md

                     .WithCredentials(userName: "guest", password: "guest");
 ```

-You can also use the environment variables (for docker). (note: the names are case sensitive)
+You can also use the environment variables (for docker).
+Note: the names are case sensitive.

 ```
 USERNAME guest